-- Backspace is a low key place with good cocktails.
+- Backspace is a low key place with good cocktails and food.

-- Molly's at the Market is one of my husband's faves.
+- Molly's at the Market is a dive bar that's one of my husband's faves.
 Makes a good pit stop on your way to Frenchmen Street.

-- Lafitte's Blacksmith Shop ... at 300 years old, this is reputed to be the oldest building used as a bar in the U.S. It's located on Bourbon Street and gets super crowded, so stop by earlier in the day.
+- Lafitte's Blacksmith Shop ... at 300 years old, this is reputed to be the oldest building used as a bar in the U.S. It's located on Bourbon Street and gets super crowded, so stop by earlier in the day for a Purple Drink.